ahmetcankaratas/ahmetcankaratas/README.md

 <img alt="Night Coding" src="https://user-images.githubusercontent.com/53529387/148040299-e4723419-907e-4b4e-bdfe-b84afb189e82.gif" align="right" width="300"/>

-I'm currenty working in a bank as a financial analyst🌇.
-But when night comes, I become passionate developer🌃.
+I graduated from Ankara University (MSc.
+Informatics/Computer Science) with GPA 4.0/4.0.
+I'm currenty working in adesso Turkey as a Frontend Developer.

-I am also MSc. student at Ankara University and degree emphasis is in Informatics/Computer Science.

 You may find some projects on my repos, feel free to contribute or using them.
 Knowledge is power and sharing knowledge is the best thing for me.